A new kinetic theory model of granular flows that incorporates particle stiffness: The soft-sphere kinetic theory model

-To verify equation (\ref{3.17}), we calculate the value of $NT_e/N_{col}T_k$ from the DEM simulations.
-The DEM simulations using the MFiX package \citep{syamlal1993mfix}, which is available from the National Energy Technology Laboratory (NETL) were tested.
-The DEM simulation time step $\Delta t$ compared with the particle collision time $t_{c}$ must be sufficiently small in order to resolve the particle collision process.
+To verify Eq.(\ref{3.17}), we calculate the value of $NT_e/N_{col}T_k$ from the DEM simulations.
+The DEM simulations were performed using the MFiX package \citep{syamlal1993mfix}, which is available from the National Energy Technology Laboratory (NETL).
+The DEM simulation time step $\Delta t$ must be sufficiently small compared with the particle collision time $t_{c}$ in order to resolve the particle collision process.
 For the present simulations we chose $\Delta t=t_{c}/50$, a practice successfully employed by others \citep{silbert2001granular,chialvo2013modified, gu2016modified}.
 Particles were packed into a cubic domain with periodic boundaries.
+Each particle was given an initial velocity that follows the Maxwell distribution function, so the system has an initial granular temperature $T_g=T_k$.
+We choose $e=1$ so that without external effects, the total energy in the system remain constant and the system quickly reaches steady state.
+At steady state $T_e$ becomes a non-zero term and $T_g=T_k+T_e$.
+Both $T_e$ and $T_k$ can be calculated from DEM simulations based on their definitations.

-According to equation (\ref{3.17}), the ratio $NT_e/N_{col}T_k$ is only related to the particle properties and it is close to 1 if the normal restitution coefficient $e\rightarrow1$.
-We calculated the ratio from DEM simulations of granular flows with $e=1$ at different granular temperatures.
-Good agreement with the theory was observed as shown in figure \ref{fig1}.
+According to Eq.(\ref{3.17}), the ratio $NT_e/N_{col}T_k$ is only related to the particle properties and it is close to 1 if the normal restitution coefficient $e\rightarrow1$.
+We calculated the ratio from DEM simulations of granular flows with $e=1$ at different granular temperatures and found good agreement with Eq.(\ref{3.17}), as shown in figure \ref{fig1}.
+Note that the derivation is not limited to $e=1$ or steady state, though rapid change of $T_e$ can slightly affect the accuracy of Eq.(\ref{3.11}).
+The relation between $T_k$ and $T_e$ is still valid at $e<1$, which can be proved in the homogenous cooling case in the following section.

-Since collision is a process that takes $t_{c}$ time to complete.
-At any given time, the particle is considered in a collision state during a time interval of $t_{c}$.
-The probability of a particle involved in collision could be described as $p=\int_0^{t_{c}}t_f^{-1}dt=t_{c}t_f^{-1}$.
-Therefore, we can rewrite equation (\ref{3.17}) to
+Since a collision is a process that takes a finite amount of time $t_{c}$ to complete, particle is considered in a collision state during this time window of $t_{c}$.
+If the mean free flight time of each particle is $t_f$, the probability of any particle in the collision state will be $t_c/t_f$, so we expect $N_{col}/N=t_c/t_f$ at any given time.
+Therefore, we can rewrite Eq.(\ref{3.17}) to